iiasa/Condor_run_R/README.md

 To set up a configuration file, copy the code block between *snippy snappy* lines from the submit script into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
 The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or [RStudio](https://rstudio.com/).
 Read the comments for each setting and customize as required.

+IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.

 ## Function of submit scripts
 1. Bundle up the job files using 7-Zip.
 2. Submit the bundle once to each of the execute hosts.